St Thomas in India Myth Read Book Free Online

 Knai Thoma or Thomas of Cana aka The Merchant

 Bishop Joseph of Edessa

-Thomas of Cana or Knai Thoma led the first group of 72 Syrian Christian families to India in AD 345.
+Thomas of Cana, also known as Knai Thoma, led the first group of 72 Syrian Christian families to India in AD 345.
 There is no record of Christian communities in India prior to this date.
 Thomas of Cana and his companion Bishop Joseph of Edessa also brought with them the tradition of St. Thomas the Apostle of the East.
-Later, Christian communities in Kerala would identify Knai Thoma with Mar Thoma - Thomas of Cana with Thomas the Apostle - and claim St. Thomas had arrived in Kerala in AD 52 and established the first Christian church at Musiris - ancient port near present day Kodungallur - the main trading port of the time.
+Later, Christian communities in Kerala would identify Knai Thoma with Mar Thoma—Thomas of Cana with Thomas the Apostle—and claim St. Thomas had arrived in Kerala in AD 52 and established the first Christian church at Musiris—ancient port near present day Kodungallur—the main trading port of the time.

 Syrian Christians were called Nasranis (from Nazarean) or Nestorians (by Europeans) up to the 14th century.
-Bishop Giovanni dei Marignolli the Franciscan papal legate in Quilon invented the appellation "St. Thomas Christians" in 1348 to distinguish his Syrian Christian converts from the low-caste Hindu converts in his congregation. - IS
+Bishop Giovanni dei Marignolli the Franciscan papal legate in Quilon invented the appellation ‘St. Thomas Christians’ in 1348 to distinguish his Syrian Christian converts from the low-caste Hindu converts in his congregation.

 San Tomasso Cathedral Basilica, Ortona, Italy

 The real tomb of Saint Thomas at Ortona, Italy

 The bones of Thomas the Apostle at Ortona, Italy